Vehrik/FarOut/Characters/Vitals.md

 Hits: [5] + Brawn + Heart | Defense: Natural Defense [0] + Body Capacity + Level
 -------------------------------------------------------------------------------

-    Health is comprised of Hits and Blocks.
-Your Character has an amount of Hits equal to 5 plus its Brawn and Spirit Cores.
-Your Character is able to sustain an amount of Damage equivalent to your Hits x Blocks.
+    Health is comprised of Hits and Defense.
+Your Character has an amount of Hits equal to 5 plus its Brawn and Heart Cores.

     Once you encounter a source of Damage higher than your Defense, it counts as a Hit and your Character takes a -1 penalty to a Core of the offender's